Restricted Information Cleanup & Control

 Consulting

-Information Security, Innovative Development, and the Enterprise Information Systems departments will work with your department, as needed, to help apply controls and re-engineer the flow of Restricted information.
-Please make all arrangements through the Information Security office, x6655 or infosec@pepperdine.edu.
+IT, Information Security and the Client Services departments will work with your department, as needed, to help apply controls and re-engineer the flow of Restricted information.
+Please make all arrangements through the Information Security office, x4040 or iso@pepperdine.edu.

 Audit